qwd/dev-site/_docs_en/api.md

 > **Gzip compression**
 >
-> The v7 version API uses gizp compression by default, which can greatly reduce traffic and improve response speed.
+> The v7 version API uses gzip compression by default, which can greatly reduce traffic and improve response speed.
 Please decompress the data you have obtained.

 > **Languages**
 >